Skip to content

 required

-intrinsics np.ndarray
+intrinsics ndarray

 Array of intrinsics matrices (Nx3x3) for each camera.